UniversalDependencies/docs/_el/feat/Tense.md

 * Perfective past tense: _έγραψα_ "I wrote"
 * Imperfective past tense: _έγραφα_ "I was writing"

-Modern Greek also forms periphrastic tenses with the use of auxiliaries, namely the verb 'have' in the active voice and the verb 'be' in the passive.
+Modern Greek also forms periphrastic tenses describing situations occurring before a specified point in time, including the current one, with the use of auxiliaries, namely the verb 'have' in the active voice and the verb 'be' in the passive.
 In these cases, each form (the auxiliary and the verb) are assigned their own tense feature.

 #### Examples